-double-click the row displaying the name of the user.
+➤ double-click the row displaying the name of the user.

-After selection, the "User list" window closes and the name of the selected user appears in the "Username" field on the "Login" page (Fig 7 A).
+After selection, the "User list" window closes and the name of the selected user is displayed in the "Username" field on the "Login" page (Fig 7 A).

-Use the CANCEL button (Fig 14 G) to cancel the operation and close the "User list" window without selecting any user.
+Use the Cancel button (Fig 14 G) to cancel the operation and close the "User list" window without selecting any user.

-7.3.
+6.6.
 DIGISTAT® Control Bar

-The control bar that appears in the lower part of the screen is common to all DIGISTAT® modules.
+The control bar in the lower part of the screen is common to all DIGISTAT® configurations.
 Its main characteristics are listed below.
-If required, a more detailed explanation of its functionalities is provided in the following paragraphs.
+A more detailed explanation of its functionalities is provided in the subsequent paragraphs.

-- The PATIENT button (Fig 15 A) will contain, after a patient has been selected, the patient's name and, if the patient has been admitted, his/her bed number. - The USER button (Fig 15 B) shows the name of the user connected.
-See Fig 8. - Use the MENU button (Fig 15 C) to open the following window (Fig 16).
+- The Patient button (Fig 15 A) displays, after a patient has been selected, the patient's name and, if the patient has been admitted, his/her bed number. - The User button (Fig 15 B) shows the name of the user connected.
+See Fig 8. - Use the Menu button (Fig 15 C) to open the following window (Fig 16).